Unless you've been hiding under a rock, you've probably heard enough about "going green" over the past few years to make you turn green.

 A LEED-certified home takes a two-pronged approach to water conservation.
 First, it typically has low-consumption toilets and fixtures, which can save you anywhere from 12 to 16 gallons of water every day.

-The second component is a system that actually captures rainwater for reuse in the home.
+is a system that actually captures rainwater for reuse in the home.
 "By installing gutters with rain barrels, the captured water can be used in landscaping," Clark says.
 Even better: You can incorporate a water filtration system to make collected water potable.

 9. Know Your Appliances

 Along with windows and HVAC, the other place you'll find the Energy Star seal in a LEED-certified home is the appliances.
 There are at least 40 Energy Star products on the market right now, ranging from refrigerators and dishwashers to dehumidifiers and air cleaners.
 For a complete list of Energy Star-rated products, as well as a savings calculator that shows how much more expensive on average an Energy Star appliance is than its competitor and how long it will take you to make your money back, visit energystar.gov.

 One misconception about log homes is that they can't be green simply because so much lumber is used to build them.
 Quite the opposite is true.